 A/N - Set after Fast Five.
-I'd been wanting to do a Letty/OC story for a long time... because MRod :) This story has a definite direction, will follow the basic storyline of Fast 6, though obviously with some hefty changes, but I don't know how long of a fic or how in depth it will be.
+I'd been wanting to do a Letty/OC story for a long time... because MRod :) This story has a definite direction, will follow the basic storyline of FF6, though obviously with some hefty changes.
+It may also go into FF7

 A New Beginning

 Letty was cruising down the dusty highway, wind in her hair, making great time on her way to the next town.
 The rumble of her car's engine was soothing, and the flavorful local music coming through the radio put a smile on her face.
 To be able to drive without pain once again was more than awesome.
 It had taken months to recover from the attempted assassination, hiding away in one abandoned place after another, filthy storerooms, cluttered garages, and tiny spaces full of dust and cobwebs.

 That surgeon had been a stroke of dumb luck.
 He had set her broken arm, sewn her up, and let her repay the cost of his medicine, room, and board by first playing gimpy maid, then repairing and doing tune-ups on his and his neighbors' vehicles.
 They were family sedans, full of rust and second-hand parts, nothing exciting and more than basic work, but it was what she had needed to do, and she sure as hell wouldn't complain about it.
 That man, his compassionate family, and welcoming neighborhood hadn't just saved her life, they had saved her sanity.